SmithsonianWorkshops/HydraResources/Hydra Cheat Sheet.md

     The memory available without any additional parameters is 8GB.
 To increase this values use:
     `qrsh -pe mthread N`
-    where N is between 2 and 32, to use 2 to 32 slots or 16 to 256 GB of memory.
+    where N is between 2 and 10, to use 2 to 10 slots or 16 to 80GB of memory.

     In both cases, you need to load the necessary modules, either in the job file, or by typing `module load [...]` in the interactive node.